auth0/docs/articles/users/search.md

 ### Export metadata

-If you export in CSV and include metadata information, you have to specify each field that you want exported.
+If you export user data in CSV and want to include metadata information, you must specify each metadata field that you want exported.

 For example, for metadata structured like this: